Glossary for Cloud Industry

 Content Delivery Network (CDN) – A content delivery network (CDN) is a network of distributed services that deliver content to a user based on the user’s geographic proximity to servers.
 CDNs allow speedy content delivery for websites with high traffic volume or large geographic reach.

 Customer Relationship Management (CRM) – Customer Relationship Management (CRM) applications allow a business to manage relationships with current and future customers by providing the business with tools to manage sales, customer service, and technical support roles.
-SaaS CRM applications, such as Salesforce.com, are very popular.
+SaaS CRM applications, such as Salesforce.com and FreshSales, are very popular.

 Data Migration – The process of moving data between two or more storage systems, data formats, warehouses or servers.

 Database – A database is an organized collection of data.

 DevOps – An amalgamation of “development” and “operations,” DevOps is the combination of tasks performed by an organization’s applications development and systems operations teams.
 The DevOps software development method emphasizes collaboration, communication and integration between developers and other IT personnel with the goal of streamlining software development and quality assurance.